allisonkatecollins/kennel-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
-# kennel-react

 ## Practice

 Right now, the kennel location information is JSX inside the **`Kennel`** component.
 The business wants to expand and open a new location.
 Your job is to make a new component named **`LocationList`**, and put the names and addresses of each location in that component's JSX.